Join us at the Panther Invitational UIL tournament!

-EVENTS: We are offering all UIL events, excluding CX Debate, LD Debate, Extemporaneous Speech, Poetry and Prose, and hands-on programming for Computer Science.
+EVENTS: We are offering all UIL events, excluding CX Debate, LD Debate, Extemporaneous Speech, and hands-on programming for Computer Science.
 UIL rules will be followed, and the Set B UIL practice materials will be used.

 •There will be only one division this year.